 (3) SAVE does not determine eligibility for health care programs or provide information unrelated to an individual's immigration status.
 It does not replace the requirement for noncitizens to provide verification of their immigration status as set forth in paragraph (B) of this rule.

 (E) How does the SAVE verification affect eligibility?

-(1) No eligibility determination is delayed, denied, reduced or terminated solely because of pending SAVE verification.
+(1) No eligibility determination shall be delayed, denied, reduced or terminated solely because of pending SAVE verification.

-(3) If a discrepancy exists after receipt of information from the SAVE system, the CDJFS shall send prior notice of adverse action to the assistance group in accordance with the provisions set forth in rule 5101:6-2-04 of the Administrative Code.
+(3) If a discrepancy exists after receipt of information from the SAVE system, the county agency shall send prior notice of adverse action to the assistance group in accordance with the provisions set forth in rule 5101:6-2-04 of the Administrative Code.

 (F) What is the process to request verification manually?

 (1) In some instances, verification through a manual process may be required if the SAVE system is unable to provide determinations of alien status in a timely manner.

 (2) The manual verification process is required when the automated check or initial inspection of an individual's documentation, or information provided from such documentation, reveals material discrepancies.

 (3) Material discrepancies are defined as obvious irregularities in name, date of birth or country of birth.
 A slight difference in the spelling of a name is not normally a material difference.